-Recall that a minimum spanning tree for a weighted graph $G$ is a spanning tree which minimizes the sum of the weights over the edges of the tree.
-The following theorem shows that $d$-erasure preserves the existence of a minimum spanning tree.
+Observe that given any sequence $G_0,G_1, \ldots, G_m$ of graphs obtained through erasures of exposed edges $e_0, e_1,\ldots, e_{m-1}$, we can define a weighting $w$ of $G_0$ such that $G_0,G_1, \ldots, G_m$ is also a sequence of $w$-erasures.
+Also, recall that a minimum spanning tree for a connected weighted graph $G$ is a spanning tree which minimizes the sum of the weights over the edges of the tree.

-\begin{thm} Let $(X,d)$ be a finite metric space and let $m\geq 0$ be an integer.
-If $G_0,G_1,\ldots,G_m$ is a sequence of graphs with vertex set $X$, where $G_0$ is the complete graph and each $G_{i+1}$ is obtained from $G_i$ through a $d$-erasure, then $G_m$ contains a minimum spanning tree of $(X,d)$. \end{thm} \begin{proof} First, recall as stated above that all of the $G_i$ are connected since exposed edges are by definition not bridges, and these are the only edges removed at each stage.